michaeluno/amazon-auto-links/readme.txt

 == Changelog ==

+= 3.8.6 =
+- Fixed a bug with the `%category%` variable for the `Item Format` unit option, which inserted debug outputs.

 = 3.8.5 - 01/04/2019 =
 - Fixed a bug with the `%feature%` variable for the `Item Format` unit option, which inserted debug outputs.
 - Fixed an issue that sometimes pending product details did not complete.